Remi123/MotionMatching/README.md

 TODO : MFBonesInfo needs a cleanup and proper space switching.
 TODO : MFDistance needs more work and options.
 TODO : MFEvents needs more work and options.
-TODO : MFRootVelocity is good enough since it's a simple features.
+MFRootVelocity : good enough since it's a simple features.
 TODO : MFTrajectory is good but I need to find a way to serialize and unserialize better.
-TODO : Add MFCustomScript.

 ### Spring